Last Updated on November 27, 2020

 What Do Promotion Extensions Look Like?

-Under the actual ad you can see a line with a special sale for Easter as well as a link that points people to a page with more info on the promo.
+Under the actual ad you can see a line with a special promotion as well as a link that points people to a page with more info on the promo.

-This “Easter” label is something that this advertiser has selected (I’ll show you how a bit later in this article).
+This “Deal” label is something that this advertiser has chosen.
+I’ll show you the different options later in the article.

 How to Add Promotion Extensions in Google Ads?